Altinn/altinn-broker/README.md

 ### Formatting

 Formatting of the code base is handled by Dotnet format.
 [See how to configure it to format-on-save in Visual Studio here.](https://learn.microsoft.com/en-us/community/content/how-to-enforce-dotnet-format-using-editorconfig-github-actions#3---formatting-your-code-locally)

+## Deploy

+The build and push workflow produces a docker image that is pushed to Github packages.
+This image is then used by the release action found in the [altinn-broker-infra repository](https://github.com/Altinn/altinn-broker-infra).